suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 # [fit] Idea of conditions and loops in algorithms

-- When thinking of an algorithm it often helps to solve a smaller version of the problem
+- When thinking of an algorithm, it often helps to solve a smaller version of the problem
-- Then see if applying that process to each element of the input works.
+- Then, see if applying that process to each element of the input works.
-- This is "looping"
+- This is "looping."
 - We'll work with looping **often** in this class

 ---